Popular Truk Lagoon liveaboards Explore all liveaboards

 What to expect on a Chuuk (Truk) Lagoon Liveaboard

 Liveaboard diving in Truk (or Chuuk) lagoon is perfect for wreck lovers.
 Chuuk is a state within the Federation of Micronesia, and Truk (or Chuuk) lagoon is a lagoon located here which has a lot of history in it.
 In World War II this lagoon was used as a Japanese naval base, but then in 1944 the United States attacked the lagoon during "operation hailstone."
-During this attack more than 60 ships were sunk and more than 200 airplanes went down.
+During this attack, more than 60 ships were sunk and more than 200 airplanes went down.
 About 70 years later this has become an opportunity for more than 48 wreck dive sites to be created.
-The waters here are deep, down to 100m (330ft) and filled with many historical war artefacts.
-This is definitely a mecca for wreck divers, and for the large majority you will need to be a more advanced diver to dive here.
+The waters here are deep, down to 100m (330ft), and filled with many historical war artifacts.
+This is definitely a mecca for wreck divers, and for the large majority, you will need to be a more advanced diver to dive here.
 The water is at quite a temperate temperature throughout the year, between 26 and 30 degrees Celsius (78-86 degrees Fahrenheit).
 The wrecks lay between 18m (60ft) and 40m (150ft).
 Just as most of the Micronesia area, the dry season which runs from December to April is the best time to go, even though you can dive there all year round.
 It would be even more beneficial for you to be a Nitrox diver, then you can explore even more whilst on your Chuuk (Truk) Lagoon liveaboard.